devx-cafe/git-phlow/README.md

 ## Project status
 This is the official repository for the git-phlow extension.
 The project is currently under development and many additions are still to come. but version 0.1.5 is available and stable for both linux and Mac.

 ## Getting started
 **Know the phlow, know go**
 To understand the-phlow read praqmas great story about what is is and how it works. [read me, please!](http://www.praqma.com/stories/a-pragmatic-workflow/)

 ### Contribution
-To contribute to the project, I refer to reading our [contribution guide](https://github.com/Praqma/git-phlow/blob/master/CONTRIBUTING.md)
+Contributions are welcome!
+Please read the [contribution guide](https://github.com/Praqma/git-phlow/blob/master/CONTRIBUTING.md)

 ### CodeScene Analysis
 [![](https://codescene.io/projects/1345/status.svg) Get more details at **codescene.io**.](https://codescene.io/projects/1345/jobs/latest-successful/results)